-Stress and anxiety are incredibly common in today’s society and mental health issues were exacerbated during the COVID-19 lockdowns.
-Statistics from Mental Health America show that people seeking help for anxiety in America have skyrocketed, and they can find only limited solutions.
+Stress and anxiety are incredibly common in today’s society, and mental health issues were exacerbated during the COVID-19 lockdowns.
+Statistics from Mental Health America show that people seeking help for anxiety in America has skyrocketed, and they can find only limited solutions.

 In functional medicine, we know that anxiety may only be the tip of the iceberg.
 It is a clear warning that something wrong is happening below the surface and needs our attention.
 Anxiety is a manifestation of underlying issues, and functional medicine focuses on correcting those issues to manage anxiety or even eliminate it.

 Here’s the three-step approach recommended by functional medicine for the management of chronic stress and anxiety.

 As always, with a functional medicine approach, we aim to figure out WHY your anxiety is occurring to be able to address the root cause.
 Here are some of the most common causes found in most people with anxiety.

 The gut-brain connection has been proven by science.
 It is crucial for mood and cognitive function.
 Most of your neurotransmitters, including 90% of the serotonin your brain needs, are produced in the gut.

 An unhealthy gut can wreak havoc on your mood and health due to GI inflammation, damaged gut lining, disrupted microbiome, and nutrient deficiencies.
 Irritable bowel, acid reflux, SIBO, and leaky gut syndrome can all be linked to anxiety.

 Food intolerance is a significant contributor to brain diseases.
 This occurs when your gut cannot properly digest certain foods you eat.
 Your digestive system triggers a reaction, causing inflammation.
 But its symptoms are less severe, making it harder to identify.